tatemouser/SimpleFileSystemProject/README.md

 Task We Did Not Complete
-    * As non-grad students we did all section except for graduate student specific work.
+    * As non-grad students we did all sections except for graduate student specific work.